ExCon: Explanation-driven Supervised Contrastive Learning for Image Classification: Experiments

-An explanation of good quality highlights the parts of the input that contribute the most to the neural network's decision.
-Therefore, when fed as input to the model, the explanation-driven augmentations are expected to yield a large increase or at least an insignificant drop in the model's softmax scores.
-Based on this intuition, the authors in \cite{chattopadhay2018grad, ramaswamy2020ablation} introduced several metrics, \textit{the average drop/increase percentage} and \textit{the rate of drop/increase in scores} to evaluate the explanations.
-The average drop percentage is defined as:\\ $Average\,drop\,\% = \frac{1}{T} \sum_{i=1}^{T} \frac{\mathrm{max}(0, Y_{i}^{c} - O_{i}^{c})}{Y_{i}^{c}} \times 100$, where $T$ is the number of test examples. $Y_{i}^{c}$ denotes the softmax score when the $i^{th}$ test example is fed as input to the network. $O_{i}^{c}$ refers to the softmax score obtained when the explanation of the $i^{th}$ test example is provided as input to the network.
-The average increase percentage is also reported and is defined as $Average\,increase\,\% = \frac{1}{T} \sum_{i=1}^{T} \frac{\mathrm{max}(0, O_{i}^{c} - Y_{i}^{c})}{Y_{i}^{c}} \times 100$ We also report the rate of drop in scores which can be defined as $Rate\,of\,drop\,in\,scores= \sum_{i=1}^{T} \frac{\mathbbm{1}_{Y_{i}^{c} > O_{i}^{c}}}{} \times 100$, where $\mathbbm{1}$ is the indicator function and it returns 1 when its input argument is true.
-The rate of increase in scores is complementary to the rate of drop in scores as both sum to one.
-It is therefore sufficient to report results for the rate of drop in scores.
-The measures in question quantify the change in the softmax probability for a given class after masking unimportant regions of the input data.
-We report these measures by retaining the top-15, top-30, and top-45 percents of the pixels in an input image according to its corresponding explanation.
-Larger increases and smaller drops reflect better explanation quality.
-We can deduce from the results reported in Figure \ref{fig:tiny_imagenet_350_drop_increase} and Figures \ref{fig:tiny_imagenet_200_drop_increase} and \ref{fig:cifar100_drop_increase} in the supplementary material that the ExCon(B) methods yield consistently significant higher increase scores and lower drop measures than their SupCon(Ori) counterparts across all the models trained on CIFAR-100 and Tiny ImageNet.
-The ExCon(B) methods show superiority in terms of explanation quality regardless of the percentage of pixels retained in the input images.
-ExConB yields consistently the best explanation quality in terms of drop and increase scores.
-It is also important to mention that when we increase the size of the batch from 128 to 256, the gap in terms of drop and increase scores between ExCon(B) and ExCon is reduced as both yield high quality explanations.
+\textbf{Drop/Increase Scores} An explanation of good quality highlights the parts of the input that contribute the most to the neural network's decision.
+This property is called explanation faithfulness, as introduced in \cite{jacovi2020towards}.
+When fed in as the input to the model, the masked version that reserves only the important regions of the image should witness either a large increase in the confidence scores or a small decrease compared to the confidence score of the original image.
+Based on this intuition, the authors in \cite{chattopadhay2018grad,ramaswamy2020ablation} introduced several metrics, \textit{the average drop percentage} and \textit{the rate of increase in scores} to evaluate the explanations.
+The average drop percentage is defined as: $Average\,drop\,\% = \frac{1}{T} \sum_{i=1}^{T} \frac{\mathrm{max}(0, \bm{h}_{i}^{c} - \bm{h}_{i}^{'c})}{\bm{h}_{i}^{c}} \times 100$, where $T$ is the number of test examples. $h_{i}^{c}$ denotes the softmax score when the $i^{th}$ test example is fed as input to the network. $h_{i}^{'c}$ refers to the softmax score obtained when the masked image based on the explanation of the $i^{th}$ test example is provided as input to the network.
+We also report the rate of increase in scores which can be defined as $Rate\,of\,increase\,in\,scores= \sum_{i=1}^{T} \frac{\mathbbm{1}_{\bm{h}_{i}^{c} < \bm{h}_{i}^{'c}}}{T} \times 100$, where $\mathbbm{1}$ is the indicator function.
+The rate of increase in scores is complementary to the rate of drop in scores as the two sum to one.
+It is therefore sufficient to report results for the rate of increase in scores.
+The average increase percentage is also reported and is defined as $Average\,increase\,\% = \frac{1}{T} \sum_{i=1}^{T} \frac{\mathrm{max}(0, \bm{h}_{i}^{'c} - \bm{h}_{i}^{c})}{\bm{h}_{i}^{c}} \times 100$, and due to space limitation, this is put into Appendix.\\